razuhl/vmms/README.md

 		listTextVariable: {
 			type: 'list_text',
 			label: 'Text List',
+			addable: true, //defaults to false
+            removable: true, //defaults to false
+            newEntry: 'New',
 			default: ['first line','second line','third line'],
 			tooltip: 'Variable length list of single independant lines.'
+		},
+		listNumberVariable: {
+            type: 'list_number',
+            label: 'Number List',
+            addable: true,
+            removable: true,
+            newEntry: 80082,
+            default: [1, 2, 3],
+            tooltip: 'Variable length list of independant numbers.'
+        },
+		objectVariable: {
+            type: 'object',
+            label: 'Object',
+            default: {},
+            tooltip: 'A group of properties that can be configured with their own property configuration and is visually presented behind the objects label.',
+            addable: true,
+            removable: true,
+            newEntry: {textVariable: 'New'},
+            props: {
+                textVariable: {
+                    type: 'text',
+                    label: 'Text',
+                    default: 'Default',
+                    tooltip: 'Single line that is part of a configured object.'
                 }
+            }
         },
-	//validation references the properties by their variable name and must conclude by returning true before values can be saved.
+        listObjectVariable: {
+            type: 'list_object',
+            label: 'Object List',
+            default: [{textVariable:'1'},{textVariable:'2'},{}],
+            tooltip: '...',
+            newEntry: {textVariable: 'New'},
+            addable: true,
+            removable: true,
+            props: {
+                textVariable: {
+                    type: 'text',
+                    label: 'Text',
+                    default: 'Default',
+                    tooltip: 'Single line that is part of a configured object.'
+                }
+            }
+        }
+	},
+	//Callbacks use the object structure of properties to define where they are executed.
+	//The available callbacks are converters and validators.
+All callbacks receive three arguments.
+The (new) value for the associated property, an array with messages to display if used during validation and the root value to allow cross property conversions/validations.
+	//Converters are used to modify the new values before validation.
+They are declared one level above the converted property so they can affect the ongoing processing of callbacks.
+Any messages added will be displayed as hints.
+The return value is not used.
+	//Validators return a boolean value to determine if the new values should be saved or not.
+In case of a failed validation a message is expected, otherwise the user will be prompted with "No Message".
+	//Messages are being displayed on properties if they belong to the respective property or it's descendants.
+Messages for descendant are displayed with a path relative to the property.
+	//Messages belonging to the currently viewed object are displayed after the properties with no path information.
+	//All other messages are shown at the bottom of the dialog with path information from the root object.
+	//Mesages produced for list entries will display the index of the entry in their path and mark individual entries as invalid if validation failed.
+	callbacks: {
+        converter: function(value, messages, allValues) {
+            if ( value.textVariable === 'convert' ) {
+                messages.push('converted');
+                value.textVariable = 'converted';
+            }
+        },
-	validators: {
+        textAreaVariable: {
-		//The validation function gets the new value as first argument and a list of string messages to display for the variable as second argument.
-It must return a boolean result.
-		//Messages can be displayed whether the validation is true or false.
-		textAreaVariable: function(value, messages) { if ( value === 'ok' ) return true; messages.push('must  be ok'); return false; },
+			validator: function(value, messages, allValues) { if ( value === 'ok' ) return true; messages.push('must  be ok'); return false; }
+		},
+        booleanVariable: {
-		booleanVariable: function(value, messages) { if ( value ) return true; messages.push('must be true'); return false; },
+			validator: function(value, messages, allValues) { if ( value ) return true; messages.push('must be true'); return false; }
-		listTextVariable: function(value, messages) { if ( value.length == 2 ) return true; messages.push('must be two'); return false; }
+		},
+		listTextVariable: {
+			validator: function(value, messages, allValues) {
+				//executed for the list as a whole return true;
+			},
+			entries: {
+				validator: function(value, messages, allValues) {
+					//executed for each list entry
+					return true;
+				}
+			}
+		},
+		objectVariable: {
+			textVariable: {
+				validator: function (value, messages, allValues) { return true; }
+			}
+		},
+		listObjectVariable: {
+			textVariable: {
+				validator: function (value, messages, allValues) { return true; }
+			}
+		}
 	},
 	//callback that can be used to react to value changes
 	onSave: function(values) { console.log(JSON.stringify(values)); }